Tarik Biberović

-Tarik Biberović (born 28 January 2001) is a Bosnian-Turkish professional basketball player for Fenerbahçe of the Turkish Basketball Super League and the EuroLeague.
-He primarily plays at the small forward position.
+Tarik Biberović (born 28 January 2001) is a Bosnian-Turkish professional basketball player for Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.

 Professional career

 Early years

-Biberović, who is a youth product of Bosnia's OKK Spars team, drew attention especially with his performance in the Adidas Next Generation Tournament with the Spars team in the 2016-2017 season.
+Biberović was born in 2001 in Zenica, where he started his career in KK Ten Zenica.
+At the age of 15, he moved to Sarajevo to the OKK Spars.
+He drew attention especially with his performance in the Adidas Next Generation Tournament with the Spars team in the 2016–2017 season.
 Playing four games with Spars in this tournament, Biberović stayed on the court for 32.9 minutes and averaged 17.8 points, 6.3 rebounds, 2.3 assists and 1.3 blocks.
-Biberović also competed with Bosnia and Herzegovina at 2016 FIBA U16 European Championship, averaging 7.1 points, 4.1 rebounds and 0.9 assists.
-Tarik played his best match against Latvia in this tournament and scored 16 points.